“TCL's R745 supersizes value.”

 For as large as the 85R745 TV is, the TV’s box is even bigger.
 If the retailer from which you purchase this TV offers a white glove delivery service with setup, you should consider adding that option.
 Not only is the box difficult to navigate through a home, but some rooms not being large enough to accommodate the unboxing process.

 That process starts with opening the main box like a huge book, revealing a box-within-a-box surrounded by ample padding — at least the TV is very well protected.
-Inside the inner box is the TV and its accessories, including two legs, screws, batteries, a Roku TV voice remote, and some product literature.
+Inside the inner box is the TV and its accessories, including two legs, screws, batteries, a

 The inner box is designed to separate into pieces leaving the TV standing upright in a cardboard base.
 The included legs can be installed while the TV is in this position.
 Then the TV can be moved to what will need to be a very wide media cabinet or credenza.